jundalisay/superb/content/en/research/mao/quotations/chapter-11.md

 one is the actual needs of the masses rather than what we fancy they need, and the other is the wishes of the masses, who must make up their own minds instead of our making up their minds for them.

+{{< cite >}}
-"The United Front in Cultural Work" (October 30, 1944), Selected Works, Vol. III, pp.
+"The United Front in Cultural Work" (October 30, 1944), Selected Works, Vol. III, pp. 236-37.*
-236-37.*
+{{< /cite >}}

 Our congress should call upon the whole Party to be vigilant and to see that no comrade at any post is divorced from the masses.
-It should teach every comrade to love the people and listen attentively to the voice of the masses;
-to identify himself with the masses wherever he goes and, instead of standingabove them, to immerse himself among them; and, according to their present level, to awaken them or raise their political consciousness and help them gradually to organize themselves voluntarily and to set going all essential struggles permitted by the internal and external circumstances of the given time and place.
+It should teach every comrade to love the people and listen attentively to the voice of the masses; to identify himself with the masses wherever he goes and, instead of standingabove them, to immerse himself among them; and, according to their present level, to awaken them or raise their political consciousness and help them gradually to organize themselves voluntarily and to set going all essential struggles permitted by the internal and external circumstances of the given time and place.

+{{< cite >}}
 "On Coalition Government" (April 24, 1945), Selected Works, Vol. III, pp. 315-16.
+{{< /cite >}}

-If we tried to go on the offensive when the masses are not yet awakened, that would be adventurism.
+It would be adventurism to go on the offensive when the masses are not yet awakened.

 If we insisted on leading the masses to do anything against their will, we would certainly fail.
 If we did not advance when the masses demand advance, that would be Right opportunism.

+{{< cite >}}
 "A Talk to the Editorial Staff of the Shansi-Suiyuan Daily" (April 2, 1948), Selected Works, Vol. IV, p.
 243.
+{{< /cite >}}

 Commandism is wrong in any type of work, because in overstepping the level of political consciousness of the masses and violating the principle of